DPRASAD-dp/CarbonFootPrintChatbot/README.md

 ## File Descriptions

-- `main.py`: The main script containing all the logic for the Q&A system
+- `faissibm.py`: The main script containing all the logic for the Q&A system
+- `carbonbuddy.py`: This script is used to create a streamlit interface
 - `carbon_questionanswerpairs.csv`: CSV file containing pre-existing Q&A pairs
 - `carbon_footprint_report.docx`: DOCX file containing the carbon footprint report
 - `requirements.txt`: List of Python package dependencies